psypanda/hashID/README.md

 hashID is a tool written in Python 3.x which supports the identification of over 175 unique hash types using regular expressions.
 It is able to identify a single hash or parse a file and identify the hashes within it.
-There is also a javascript version of hashID available which is easily set up to provide online hash identification.
+There is also a nodejs version of hashID available which is easily set up to provide online hash identification.

 Install